 A strategy is not a fixed recipe

-A best strategy for every game don't exist and must always evolve.
+The best strategy for every game doesn't exist and must always evolve.
 You can not win every game with the same strategy.

 Once you are in control, you can think more about working out your original game plan.